Sanson Tramway

-The Sanson Tramway in the Manawatu region of New Zealand operated from 1885 until 1945.
+The Sanson Tramway in the Manawatū region of New Zealand operated from 1885 until 1945.
 Owned by the Manawatu County Council, it connected with the national railway network at Himatangi on the Foxton Branch.
 It was never part of the national network.

 Construction

 After the construction of a tramway (later upgraded to a railway) linking Foxton and Palmerston North, settlers north of Foxton began efforts to have a rail link built from to their settlements so they could easily access the port.
 In 1878 the Foxton and Sanson Railway Company was formed in order to build a line northwards from Himatangi (then named Carnarvon) to Sanson, and it envisaged that the line would become part of a trunk route from Wellington to the north.
 Before construction began legislation was passed that made it appealing for the Manawatu County Council to build the line as a tramway and thereby qualify for subsidies.
 Work started from the Foxton line at Himatangi in 1882, and the line opened to Rongotea Siding on 23 August 1884, followed by Sanson, south-west of Feilding, on 16 November 1885.
 In 1902, a short extension beyond Sanson was opened to the southern bank of the Rangitikei River, opposite Bulls.